 As you can see in the photo below, the Apple earbuds fit perfectly to the audio jack even with the Catalyst Case installed.
 However, the same can’t be said for other earphones/headphones like the Sony MDR-ZX100.
 I tried plugging it in but the plug was too big to fit into the audio jack cutout.

 Another issue is with third-party cables, chargers, and docks.
 The official lightning cable fits fine but other charging cables might not work if the plug is too fat/thick.
 My wife bought a charging dock to use in her office but can’t use it anymore because of the Catalyst case.

 I haven’t had the opportunity to perform a waterproof test on the Catalyst Waterproof iPhone 6 case because it is installed on my wife’s iPhone.
 She uses it all the time and brings it to work with her.
 I will update this post and share the results of the waterproof test once I’m done with it.

 Overall, the Catalyst Waterproof iPhone 6 case is a very durable and heavy-duty case.
-I know it’s a bit pricey but a device like the iPhone is an expensive investment which deserves maximum protection.
-This case will protect it from bumps, accidental drops and will keep it waterproof, dustproof and snowproof so you have peace of mind knowing that your device is well protected.
+I know it’s a bit pricey but a device like the iPhone is an expensive investment that deserves maximum protection.
+This case will protect it from bumps, accidental drops and will keep it waterproof, dustproof, and snowproof so you have peace of mind knowing that your device is well protected.